Hi-Level: Amtrak

 The Superliner I order did not include any "step down" coaches, so Hi-Level coaches continued to fulfill this function on Superliner-equipped trains.
 In the 1980s, Amtrak rebuilt many of these coaches as dormitory-coaches, with half of the car given over to crew space.
 Amtrak retired all six single-level baggage-dormitory cars by 1981 in lieu of converting them to HEP.
 By 1990 the Amtrak fleet stood at 69 cars: 36 dormitory-coaches, 21 coaches, six diner-lounges rebuilt from dining cars, and the six lounge cars, which Amtrak marketed as "See-Level Lounges".
 The arrival of 195 Superliner II cars from Bombardier Transportation in 1993–1995 permitted the retirement of most of the remaining Hi-Level cars.
-The Chicago–Toronto International used a mix of Superliners and Hi-Levels from 1995–2000.
-Hi-Levels remained in service on the Oklahoma City–Dallas Heartland Flyer into the 2000s.
+The Chicago–Toronto International used a mix of Superliners and Hi-Levels from 1995 to 2000.
+Hi-Levels remained in service on the Oklahoma City–Fort Worth Heartland Flyer into the 2000s.
 The majority of the Hi-Level fleet was retired at the beginning of 2003.
 The private equity fund Corridor Capital owns most of the fleet, and has proposed employing them for various passenger projects within the United States, including a plan to revive the Coast Daylight.

 The last major Hi-Level assignment on Amtrak was the Los Angeles–Seattle Coast Starlight.
 In the late 1990s Amtrak refurbished five of the six lounges for use as sleeping car passenger-only lounges, branded as the "Pacific Parlour Car".
 Amtrak offered separate food and beverage service in the upper level and installed a movie theater in the lower level.
 The railway writer and historian Karl Zimmermann called them "the greatest treat for sleeping car passengers on Amtrak".
 By the late 2010s Amtrak was manufacturing new parts for the Hi-Levels at Beech Grove, or in some cases retrofitting the Hi-Levels to use Superliner parts.
 Amtrak retired the cars after their last run on February 4, 2018, citing safety concerns and rising maintenance costs.
 They were the last Hi-Levels in regular service, and among the few remaining Heritage Fleet cars.
 The Steam Railroading Institute, a heritage railroad based in Owosso, Michigan, acquired several for use in excursion service.
+Three cars were sold to the Naugatuck Railroad in January 2025.